US electronics firm struck deal to transport and hire Uyghur workers

 UEI's Uyghur workers are under surveillance by police during their transportation and life at the factory, where they eat and sleep in segregated quarters, according to details in Qinzhou government notices and local state media.

-In response to Reuters' questions, China's Ministry of Foreign Affairs did not address employment at UEI, but denied forced labour exists anywhere in the country.
+In response to Reuters' questions, China's Ministry of Foreign Affairs did not address employment at UEI, but denied forced labor exists anywhere in the country.

-"This so-called 'forced labour ' is a completely fabricated lie," the ministry said in a statement.
+"This so-called 'forced labor' is a completely fabricated lie," the ministry said in a statement.
 "Xinjiang migrant workers in other parts of China, like all workers, enjoy the right to employment in accordance with the law.
-The right to sign a labour contract, the right to labour remuneration, the right to rest and vacation, the right to labour safety and health protection, the right to obtain insurance and welfare rights and other legal rights."
+The right to sign a labor contract, the right to labor remuneration, the right to rest and vacation, the right to labor safety and health protection, the right to obtain insurance and welfare rights and other legal rights."

 Xinjiang authorities did not respond to requests for comment.

-The US Department of State, which has criticized China and several other governments for condoning forced labour, said the United States has found "credible reports of state-sponsored forced labour practices employed by the (Chinese) government in Xinjiang, as well as situations of forced labour involving members of these groups outside Xinjiang."
+The US Department of State, which has criticized China and several other governments for condoning forced labor, said the United States has found "credible reports of state-sponsored forced labor practices employed by the (Chinese) government in Xinjiang, as well as situations of forced labor involving members of these groups outside Xinjiang."

-A State Department spokesperson declined to comment on UEI but said wittingly benefiting from forced labour in the United States was a crime under the US Trafficking Victims Protection Act.
+A State Department spokesperson declined to comment on UEI, but said wittingly benefiting from forced labor in the United States was a crime under the US Trafficking Victims Protection Act.

-That law "criminalizes the act of knowingly benefiting, financially or by receiving anything of value, from participation in a venture, where the defendant knew or recklessly disregarded the fact that the venture engaged in forced labour," the spokesperson said in a statement.
-The law imposes criminal liability on individuals or entities present in the United States, the statement added, even when forced labour occurs in another country.
+That law "criminalizes the act of knowingly benefiting, financially or by receiving anything of value, from participation in a venture, where the defendant knew or recklessly disregarded the fact that the venture engaged in forced labor," the spokesperson said in a statement.
+The law imposes criminal liability on individuals or entities present in the United States, the statement added, even when the forced labor occurs in another country.

 The State Department referred Reuters to the Justice Department for further comment on UEI; Justice did not respond.